RichardMalo/Crowdfunding_ETL/README.md

 Each CSV file is imported into the appropriate table without errors (5 points) The data from each table is displayed using a SELECT * statement (5 points)

+Notes: We had a GitHub error after uploads so a new Git was recreated as the simplest solution forward.